PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

 # MedicalSeg
 Welcome to MedicalSeg!
-MedicalSeg is an easy-to-use 3D medical image segmentation toolkit that support GPU acceleration from data preprocess to deply.
-We aims to build our toolkit to support various datasets including lung, brain, and spine.
-(Currently contains lung-related dataset only.)
+MedicalSeg is an easy-to-use 3D medical image segmentation toolkit that supports GPU acceleration from data preprocess to deply.
+We aim to build our toolkit to support various datasets including lung, brain, and spine.
+(Currently contains [COVID-19 CT scans](https://www.kaggle.com/andrewmvd/covid19-ct-scans) dataset and [MRISpineSeg](https://aistudio.baidu.com/aistudio/datasetdetail/81211).)

 ## 0. Model performance